 Waddesdon Parish Council is an elected body of 9 elected Councillors, who have statutory responsibilities for certain aspects of the village.
 Historically one of the few mandatory, key responsibilities of The Parish Council is the provision, allocation and management of allotments.
 Other responsibilities consist of maintenance of land owned by the Parish Council including public parks, open spaces and woodlands, hedge & grass cutting and litter bin emptying in these areas, emptying the dog waste collection bins, bus shelters, war memorial, street lights, street furniture, closed St Michael and all Angels Church Churchyard and maintaining the public notice boards.

-Other key areas the Council is involved in are as a consultee to Aylesbury Vale District Council planning applications and acting as a community voice to Aylesbury Vale District Council and Buckinghamshire County Councils.
-Waddesdon Parish Councillors also sit on the committees of the Almshouses, along with various Trusts and the Cricket Club.
+Other key areas the Council is involved in are as a consultee to planning applications and acting as a community voice to the Unitary Council.
+Waddesdon Parish Councillors also sit on the committees of the Almshouses, along with various Beck & Fetto Trust and the William Turner Charity.

 20 minutes at the start of the meeting are available for the general public to raise any issues contained within the Agenda, which can be raised before the Council.
 Each member of the public may speak for a maximum of 3 minutes either by asking a question directed to the Chairman or by making a presentation.